 Now I’ll talk about the history of glove use.
 When modern boxing first began gaining popularity with the first lineal boxing champion John Sullivan, gloves were beginning to be the norm in boxing matches.
 But previously John Sullivan had fought under the London Prize Ring Rules, which did not require gloves.

 Boxing gloves had been used around this time, but it was not a requirement until the introduction of the Marquess of Queensberry Rules.
-Under these rules, boxers were required to
+Under these rules, boxers were required to wear gloves.

 The Marquess of Queensberry Rules quickly became very popular, and were the rules used when John Sullivan became the first Heavyweight Champion.
 The ruleset was introduced in 1867, and is very similar to the modern rules of boxing.